birdmeister/hubspot-form-validation/README.md

 # HubSpot form validation
-The file ' ' shows an example of HubSpot form field validations using JavaScript (without jQuery).
+This file [a link](https://github.com/birdmeister/hubspot-form-validation/blob/main/hubspot-form-validation-example.js) shows an example of HubSpot form field validations using JavaScript (without jQuery).

 HubSpot is a great tool for creating forms using drag and drop.
 For each field on the form, the following settings are available:
 - Label